Dynasty TrustRevocable Living Trust

 You want to set up future generations for success, so you're considering starting a living trust for your children in Arizona.
 Here's what you should know.

 Is a living trust necessary for your children?
 Or should I start a trust?
+How can I set up trust for child?
 A revocable living trust is not necessary, but it can benefit your children and grandchildren in the future and protect them.
 It is a great way to make sure that your future generations are protected if you plan to leave assets for them.
+Some trusts may even offer asset protection.

 But how can you set up a living trust?
 What mistakes should you avoid?
 Keep reading and learn more about how estate planning and living trusts work.